adulbrich/cs-capstone-handbook/src/content/docs/project-evaluation/conversion.md

 A central premise is that the software should perform its intended function properly and in a unified way.

 Here's how we'll convert your points to your letter grade.
-The `Points` column denotes the minimum amount of point to get the grade, e.g., 95 points or more will get you an `A`, less than 60 points will land you an `F`.
+The `Points` column denotes the minimum amount of point to get the grade, e.g., 94 points or more will get you an `A`, strictly less than 60 points will land you an `F`.

 Letter Grade | Points | Description
 -------------|--------|------------